googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Formats 24 to 27 are used to apply a rotation to a sub-graph.
 The paint table that is the root of the sub-graph is linked as a child.
-The amount of rotation is expressed directly as an angle.
+The amount of rotation is expressed as a floating point value where each 1.0 is 180°.
+This allows an F2Dot14 to be used for compact expression of rotation.

 Formats 24 and 25 apply rotations using the origin as the center of rotation.
 Format 25 allows for variation of the rotation in a variable font; format 24